joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ![](/uploads/webjea_initialoverview.png)

-If you get an: AuthorizationManager check failed error, it is because the PowerShell scripts are still in a blocked state
+If you get an: AuthorizationManager check failed error, it is because the PowerShell scripts are still in a blocked state, from being downloaded from the internet, run the following command to unblock them, then refresh the WebJEA webpage:

+    Get-ChildItem -Path 'C:\WebJEA\scripts\' -Recurse | Unblock-File

 You now have a base WebJEA install!
 By default, WebJEA comes with 2 PowerShell files: